lmlala/bash-scripts/iterm2-ssh-plugin/ReadMe.md

 for mac iterm2
-auto re-color & re-name tab  when ssh to a remote server aviod to mistake operations on some import servers
+auto re-color & re-name tab  when ssh to a remote server aviod to mistake operations on some important servers

-Steps
+## Steps
 -------------
+#### 1. Config your host
-1. update ~/.ssh/config for hostname alias and priority identified
+update ~/.ssh/config for hostname alias and priority identified

 ```bash